 After the installation, the machine will start for the first time as new, and you'll be prompted to create a new user account to log in.
 (Again, if you don't want to use a Microsoft account, skip the Internet setup part.)

 After that, if you need to restore your data, follow all the steps in the Migrating data to a new account part above to finish your new account, including the performance optimization part.

 Again, one thing to note, in this case, you'll find your old account ad all of its data in this folder:

 By the way, the

 C:\Windows.old folder will be automatically removed after ten days.
-If you need to restore the storage space right away.
-You can delete it using Windows 10’s Storage Sense feature (just use the Search box again.)
+To restore the storage space right away, you can delete it using Windows 10's Storage Sense feature (just use the Search box again.)